strace - trace system calls and signals

 piping the debugging output to a program without affecting the

 redirections of executed programs.
-The latter is not compatible with
+Piping output to a command is not

 - -A